-Prerequisite: CSA 130 or CSA 140 and LAW 100 (may be taken concurrently).
-Reading Proficiency.
-Two lecture.
+Prerequisite: LAW 100 (may be taken concurrently) and either CSA 130 or CSA 140.

 LAW106.
 Advanced Legal Computer Applications (2).

 Advanced application of computer software used in the law office and the business community.
 Includes time and billing, calendaring and docket control, case management, document management, litigation support, computer research tools, and ethical considerations.